Mental Health Commission

 Launch your career with the Mental Health Commission.

-Applications for the 2026 Graduate Program open 20 June 2025 and close 18 July 2025.
+Applications for the 2026 Graduate Program have now closed.

 The Mental Health Commission (Commission) recognises the need for building and developing a skilled and diverse workforce that can collectively support progress towards achieving our strategic objectives – to enhance our value, performance, and impact on our systems and services, to better meet the needs of individuals, families, carers, and communities across Western Australia.

-Starting in February 2026, the Commission’s Graduate Program is an 18-month appointment providing participants with a range of development opportunities across the agency.
+The Commission’s Graduate Program is an 18-month appointment providing participants with a range of development opportunities across the agency.
 Graduates will move through six-month rotations across different divisions, working on projects with teams committed to graduate development.

 Young staff at work in a meeting.